peterchettiar/DEngZoomCamp_2025/Module-3-data-warehouse/README.md

 WHERE DATE(tpep_pickup_datetime) BETWEEN '2019-06-01' AND '2019-06-30';
 ```
 * Query to non-partitioned table.
-* It will process around 1.6GB of data/
+* It will process around 1.6GB of data.

 ```sql
 SELECT DISTINCT(VendorID)